 The autonomic nervous system is the part of the nervous system that regulates body processes, such as blood pressure, urination, bowel movements, digestion, erection, breathing, vision, sweating, and salivation.
-When the spinal cord is injured, certain nerves in the autonomic nervous system may overreact to the injury, causing blood vessels to narrow and blood pressure to increase.
+When the spinal cord is injured, certain nerves in the autonomic nervous system may overreact to the injury or to some other problem, causing blood vessels to narrow and blood pressure to increase.
 Normally, other autonomic nerves send signals down the spinal cord to widen blood vessels, allowing the blood vessels to carry more blood and thus lower blood pressure.
 However, when the spinal cord is injured, nerve signals cannot always travel down the spinal cord to widen blood vessels, and blood pressure may remain high.

 Autonomic dysreflexia may be triggered by

 A urinary tract disorder, such as a distended bladder or urinary tract infection Overview of Urinary Tract Infections (UTIs) In healthy people, urine in the bladder is sterile—no bacteria or other infectious organisms are present.
 The tube that carries urine from the bladder out of the body (urethra) contains no bacteria... read more